Search for Slhawt’ (Herring)

 -

-- Survey, monitor, and document slhawt’/Pacific herring presence in Átl’ḵa7tsem/Howe Sound from late winter into spring, on an annual basis.
+- Map, monitor, and document slhawt’ (Pacific herring, Clupea pallasii) spawn in northern Átl’ka7tsem (Howe Sound) from late winter to spring, on an annual basis.

-- Establish and maintain an adaptive program structure that is sustainable, shares capacity within the community, and contributes to the understanding that herring are our relations.
+- Establish and maintain an adaptive program structure that is sustainable, shares capacity within the community, and contributes to the understanding that herring are a keystone species.

 - Collect data that will be useful and credible for informing decision-making processes in the region.